sidhuko/npm-toolkit/readme.md

 ## npm-toolkit

-Highly customisable script launcher.
-Flexibility by design.
+Highly flexible script launcher.

-TL;DR: a fancy "npm run" wrapper.
-It's like Grunt or Gulp but without getting in your way or imposing their ways of doing things.
+It's like Grunt or Gulp but without imposing too much structure.

-A small command line utility will provide you with a prompt-based menu with predefined tasks.
+Simply add a script to ntrc/tasks folder in your application and you're ready to go.

+It also comes with an interactive prompt menu for convenience.
-It allows you to create workflows as custom as you need them to be.
+Create workflows as custom as you need them to be.

 ## Change log

+v0.2.2

+* Replaced several libraries / general cleanup
+* Implementing new layout.json model
+* More sensible option parsing

 v0.2.0